pingcap/docs/op-guide/monitor-overview.md

 Prometheus consists of multiple components.
 Currently, TiDB uses the following of them:

-- The Prometheus Server to scrape and store time series data.
+- The Prometheus Server to scrape and store time series data
-- The client libraries to customize necessary metrics in the application.
+- The client libraries to customize necessary metrics in the application
-- A Pushgateway to receive the data from Client Push for the Prometheus main server.
-- An AlertManager for the alerting mechanism.
+- An AlertManager for the alerting mechanism

 The diagram is as follows: